GustavJaner/cheat-sheets/docs/git.md

 # On branch dev

 $ git pull
-$ git merge origin master   # The previous^ pull also calls fetch - don't need to do it explicitly
+$ git merge origin/master   # The previous^ pull also calls fetch - don't need to do it explicitly

 # resolve potential conflicts...